Lab members & Prospective trainees

 CURRENT LAB MEMBERS

-Simran Prasad Simran Prasad, PhD student 2021-2025: Simran completed her BSc in Biology at Concordia University in 2018.
-She has also worked at Charles River Laboratories as a biomarker analyst.
-She obtained her MScA in Animal Sciences from McGill University in 2020 and wrote a systematic literature review regarding enrichment practices for nonhuman primates in laboratory settings, while also working as a research assistant in Dr. Vasseur’s lab.
-Simran is passionate about animal welfare and is excited to study male reproductive success, dispersal, and population genetics in two populations of wild vervet monkeys.
+Simran Prasad Simran Prasad, PhD student 2021-2027: Simran completed her BSc in Biology at Concordia University in 2018 and then worked at Charles River Laboratories as a biomarker analyst.
+She obtained her MScA in Animal Sciences from McGill University (2020), writing a systematic literature review on enrichment practices for lab-housed primates.
+Simran’s PhD will focus on factors explaining mating and paternity skew in wild vervet monkeys.

 • Miruna Jurj, BSc thesis (literature review), 2021: Investigating the phenotypic flexibility of folivorous primates in response to anthropogenic habitat modification & the implications for conservation strategies: a literature review.